Design is creation, process and outcome of an idea. This page offers a glimpse into the process behind crafting a brand identity for Metercube.

 Attention grabber

-Yellow is the most visible colour, it is also the most attention-getting colour.
+Yellow is the most visible colour, it is also the most attention grabbing colour.
 Yellow can be used in a certain amount to draw notice, such as on hoardings or advertisements.

 Stand out in the market